Farshaaaad/ESVA-groundwater-hazards-burden-analysis/README.md

 ### Step 3.
 Export the corrected analytical feature

-Export the corrected feature class as a CSV, Excel workbook, GeoPackage, or zipped file geodatabase.
+Export the corrected feature class as a CSV, Excel workbook, GeoPackage, or zipped file geobase.
 The tabular scripts accept CSV and Excel inputs.

 ### Step 4.
 Recalculate metrics and source tables